aws/aws-cdk/packages/@aws-cdk/pipelines/README.md

 the `cdk.out` directory after running `cdk synth`).
 "Steps" are arbitrary actions in the pipeline, typically used to run scripts or commands.

-For the synth, use a `ShellStep` and specify the commands necessary to build your project and run `cdk synth`; the specific commands required will depend on the programming language you are using.
+For the synth, use a `ShellStep` and specify the commands necessary to install dependencies, the CDK CLI, build your project and run `cdk synth`; the specific commands required will depend on the programming language you are using.
 For a typical NPM-based project, the synth will look like this:

 ```ts
 const source = /* the repository source */;